 DIY Nursing Cover & Top 7 Other Nursing Cover Tutorials

-Simple Nursing Cover Step 2: Now cut out your cover and baste the raw edges of the pocket into the corner.
+DIY Nursing Cover Step 2: Now cut out your rectangle cover and baste the raw edges of the pocket into the corner.
 Topstitch the finished edge in place.

 DIY Nursing Cover & Top 7 Other Nursing Cover Tutorials

-Simple Nursing Cover Step 4: Cut out your straps.
+Simple Nursing Cover Step 4: Cut out your straps and get your ironing board out if necessary to make sure they're nice and flat.
 I lost my measurements for this so you may want to double-check the length but 30″ should be just fine.
 I used 2″ D rings.
 For narrower rings you’ll want a narrower strap.

 nursing cover pattern